-In all other schemes, the Zone 4 phase distance functions can be used to provide an additional zone of time-delayed backup protection.
-They can be used to provide a fourth zone of protection in a straight step distance scheme, or they can be reversed in direction to provide the so-called "reversed third zone" of protection.
+In all other schemes, the Zone 4 phase distance functions can provide an additional zone of time-delayed backup protection.
+They can be used to provide a fourth zone of protection in a straight Step Distance scheme, or they can be reversed in direction to provide the so-called "reversed third zone" of protection.